 Disc Golf Turn vs. Fade

-For the most part, there are four flight numbers; Speed, Glide, Fade, and Turn.
-They’re always displayed in that order.
-Speed refers to how fast the disc needs to be thrown and spinning to fly “properly”.
-While glide refers to how much loft the disc has.
-Discraft adds another number; a stability rating.
-Where 0 means it is stable (the middle), while the greater number means it is more overstable and the lesser the number is the more understable the disc is.
-Now the Turn and fade refer to the aspects later in the flight.
+For the most part, there are four flight numbers; Speed, Glide, Turn, and Fade.
+They are always displayed in that order.
+‘Speed’ refers to how fast the disc needs to be thrown and spinning to fly “properly”.
+While ‘glide’ refers to how much loft the disc has, or how long it stays in the air.
+‘Turn’ and ‘fade’ refer to the aspects later in the flight.

 Disc Golf Turn

 “Turn” is the third number in the lineup of flight numbers.
 An easy way to remember its placement and effects on flight is when it exhibits itself in the flight of the disc.
-You can see the turn towards the end of the flight, just before the disc fades to its finish.
-So just like the the placement towards the end in the flight number lineup, you’ll see the turn towards the end of the flight.
+Turn refers to how the disc behaves during the fastest part of the flight, while fade describes the flight as the disc slows down.
+Just like the order of the flight numbers appear, the disc will turn before it fades.

 To understand what turn is, we’ll need to look at the natural flight of a disc when thrown.
 The natural flight of a disc is to fly straight and end falling to the opposite direction of the spin.
 So if the disc is spinning clockwise it will fade to the left (this is the spin for a right-hand-backhand/left-hand-forehand (RHBH/LHFH)).
 Or if the disc is spinning counter-clockwise it will fade to the right (this is the spin for a left-hand-backhand/right-hand-forehand (LHBH/RHFH).